Logo of Hancock County Parkinson’s Network with tulip design and text "Plant Tulips, Grow Hope."

 Tulip purchases of 100 or more qualifies you for free delivery in the Findlay area by a volunteer.

-Pick Up Information
+Pick Up Information for Ordered Tulips:

-• Where: College First Church of God, 1100 N Main St, Findlay, OH 45840
+1100 N Main St., Findlay, OH 45840

 Have questions?